Buyer’s Guide to The Best Fishing Seatboxes

-Whilst feeder fishing chairs are becoming increasingly popular with anglers, the seatbox remains the ultimate choice for the pole fishing, especially when fishing at longer lengths.
-But with a whole host of options available, what is the best fishing seatbox on the market?
+While feeder fishing chairs are gaining popularity among anglers, the seatbox continues to be the top choice for pole fishing, particularly at greater distances.
+With so many options available, what is the best fishing seatbox currently on the market?

 The box comes with one shallow tray, a deep drawer unit and a transport lid.
 The 36mm non-slip extending legs are fully anodised, and include screw threads for off-box attachments.
 The seatbox height is fully adjustable via easy-to use large rubber handwheels, while a built-in spirit level will help to take out the guesswork of setting it up level on any terrain.
 It comes in a choice of two arresting colour schemes – Lime or Shadow.